Oracle announces new global regions for data centres

 Oracle OpenWorld 2018 has contained a flood of announcements, with the focal point being the Oracle’s commitment to the cloud.

-The company has now announced significant enhancements to its Oracle Cloud Infrastructure on top of an updated global data centre region roadmap.
+The company has now announced significant enhancements to its Oracle Cloud Infrastructure on top of an updated global data center region roadmap.

 Oracle Cloud Infrastructure product development senior vice president Don Johnson says the improvements will be of great benefit to enterprise customers.